Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Topological Structures

-Finally, we show that the corresponding bundles~$X \rightarrow \hat{M}$ and~$\B \rightarrow M$ are homeomorphic.
+Finally, we show that the corresponding bundles~$X \rightarrow \scrM$ and~$\B \rightarrow M$ are homeomorphic.
 First, any function~$\psi$ in~\eqref{family} is a continuous section of the bundle~$X \rightarrow M$.
 Identifying~$\psi$ with a vector in~$\H$, the mapping~$x \mapsto \pi_x \psi$ defines a continuous section in~$\B \rightarrow M$.
 This identification of sections can be used to construct a homeomorphism of bundles: For any~$u \in X_p$ we choose a function~$\psi \in \H_0$ with~$\psi(p)=u$.
 Setting~$x=F(p)$, we obtain the vector~$\pi_x \psi \in S_x$.
 As is obvious by construction, the mapping~$u \mapsto \pi_x \psi$ does not depend on the choice of~$\psi$ and thus defines a mapping~$X \rightarrow \B$.
 This mapping is compatible with the projections.
 Moreover, it is a bijection of the fibres which depends continuously on the base point.
 Thus it defines a homeomorphism of the bundles. \QED

-In the setting of a topological manifold, it is reasonable to assume that~$\rho$ should be a {\em{continuous measure}} in the sense that~$\rho(\{x\})=0$ for all~$x \in M$.
+In the setting of a topological manifold, it would be natural to assume that~$\rho$ should be a {\em{continuous measure}} in the sense that~$\rho(\{x\})=0$ for all~$x \in M$.
 However, this assumption will not be needed in this paper.